 What are cockroaches?

 Cockroaches live very successfully in the warm, humid environment that Florida provides them.
 Some of the more common species living in our area are the German cockroach, American cockroach, and Australian cockroach.
 Adaptability is one of the main reasons why these pests have been around as long as they have.
-They know how to adapt to live in almost any environment.
+They know how to adapt to live in almost any environment, including our central Florida service area.
 The roaches in our area have adapted to living near people.
 Cockroaches have oval-shaped bodies, and depending on the species, vary in size from small (German cockroach) to very large (American cockroach).
 Many have wings but are more likely to use their legs for transportation as they tend to be weak flyers.
 Cockroaches are mostly nocturnal.

 Are cockroaches dangerous?

-When living in Florida, is it imperative to put prevention measures in place to keep these pests from choosing your yard or house to call home.
-Not only are the difficult to eliminate once they move into a home or business, but they also create dangerous living conditions:
+When living in Florida, is it imperative to recognize a sign of a cockroach infestation, and put prevention measures in place to keep these pests from choosing your yard or house to call home.
+Not only are they difficult to eliminate once they move into a home or business, but they also create dangerous living conditions:

 - The presence of cockroaches often triggers allergic reactions and asthma attacks in those vulnerable like young children, the elderly, or people with compromised immune systems.